SnootyMonkey/coming-soon/README.md

 cd coming-soon
 ```

-3) Open the file called 'config.edn' in a text editor.
-You should see a 'coming-soon' block where you can enter admin access details, and a 'landing-page' block where you can configure the appearance of the landing page (your site's name, a summary, colors, background, etc).
+3) Open the file called **config.edn** in a text editor.
+You should see a **:coming-soon** block where you can enter admin access details, and a **:landing-page** block where you can configure the appearance of the landing page (your site's name, app summary, colors, background, etc).

-The 'coming-soon' block is where you set the admin username and password for accessing your stored contacts -- **PLEASE CHANGE THIS!**
+The **:coming-soon** block is where you set the admin username and password for accessing your stored contacts -- **PLEASE CHANGE THIS!**

-You can set your Google Analytics tracking id in the 'landing-page' block if you have an account.
+You can set your Google Analytics tracking id in the **:google-analytics-key** setting of the **:landing-page** block if you have a Google Analytics account you'd like to use.

-Replace the logo file resources/public/img/logo.png with your own logo or edit the config file to include an empty string "" rather than "/img/logo.png".
+Replace the logo file **resources/public/img/logo.png** with your own logo, or edit the config file to include an empty string **""** rather than **"/img/logo.png"** for the **:logo** setting.

-4) Once you have edited 'config.edn' to add your app's settings, run the following commands in your coming-soon folder to create a [git](http://git-scm.com/) repository out of your files:
+4) Once you have completed editing **config.edn** to add your app's settings, run the following commands in your coming-soon folder to create a [git](http://git-scm.com/) repository out of your app's files:

 ```console
 git init